The New Look (TV series): Production

-It was announced in February 2022 that Apple TV+ had greenlighted the project, which has the potential to become an anthology series.
-Todd A. Kessler was set to write, direct and executive produce, with Ben Mendelsohn and Juliette Binoche starring.
+It was announced in February 2022 that Apple TV+ had greenlit the project, which had the potential to become an anthology series.
+Todd A. Kessler was set to write, direct, and executive produce, with Ben Mendelsohn and Juliette Binoche starring.
 In May, Maisie Williams joined the cast, with John Malkovich, Emily Mortimer, and Claes Bang added in June.

 Filming for the first season began by May 2022 in Paris.

 The second season was set to begin filming in November 2023 before the 2023 SAG-AFTRA strike.

 Music

 In November 2023, it was announced that Jack Antonoff would produce the soundtrack for The New Look, which consists of covers of popular songs from the early and mid-20th century.
 Scheduled to be released on April 3, 2024, the soundtrack album for the first season comprises 10 covers and will be the first release by Antonoff's Shadow of the City record label, under Dirty Hit.
 Florence and the Machine's cover of "The White Cliffs of Dover" was released as the first single on January 31, 2024.
 The second single, a cover of "Now Is the Hour" by the 1975 was released on February 7, 2024.